garjen55/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

    >**Note**: You will restore this file from the Azure virtual machine-level snapshot-based backup later in this task.

-1. Within the Remote Desktop session to the **az104-10-vm0** Azure virtual machine, start an Edge web browser, browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.
+1. Within the Remote Desktop session to the **az104-10-vm0** Azure virtual machine, start an Edge web browser, browse to the Azure portal at ```https://portal.azure.com```, and sign in using your credentials.

 1. In the Azure portal, search for and select **Recovery Services vaults** and, on the **Recovery Services vaults**, click **az104-10-rsv1**.